 Program Site: CIEE center and the Pontificia Universidade Católica de São Paulo (PUC) campus.
 PUC is ranked among the top universities in Brazil and has 19,000 undergraduates.
 The PUC-SP campus is located in a residential area not far from São Paulo's Avenida Paulista with good access to public transportation.
 The neighborhood around PUC has gyms, bookstores, and cafés.

 Eligibility: Minimum 3.0 GPA and three semesters of college-level Portuguese or four semesters of college-level Spanish (through USC Spanish 240), or the equivalent.
 Portuguese is taught at USC, and students are strongly encouraged to take Portuguese before studying in Brazil.

 Description: São Paulo is a multicultural megalopolis of more than 17 million people.
 It boasts a modern subway system, distinct ethnic neighborhoods, a plethora of visual and performing arts venues, and of course soccer and samba.
 The city is a business and transportation hub for Brazil and South America and is just a few hours away from some beautiful beaches.

 Academics: All courses are taught in Portuguese.
 Prior to the start of the semester, all students enroll in the Intensive Language and Culture Program (ILCP) that takes place in São Paulo.
 The ILCP is an intensive, four unit language and culture course that prepares students for their regular semester courses.
 The pre-semester course teaches students about contemporary Brazilian culture and focuses on Portuguese language acquisition.

-Semester-long courses: All students take a CIEE Portuguese Language course and two or three direct enrollment courses at PUC.
+Semester-long courses: All students take a CIEE Portuguese Language course and three to four direct enrollment courses at PUC.
 CIEE São Paulo students will have the possibility of selecting courses in several departments as long as they meet the prerequisites.
 Subjects available include anthropology, art history, biological sciences, economics, geography, history, international relations, journalism, Latin American studies, literature, philosophy, political science, Portuguese language, psychology, sociology, religion, and urban planning.
 Find course offerings on CIEE and PUC's websites.

 Students participating in this program are encouraged to consider a minor in Latin American Studies, offered through the Department of Spanish & Portuguese.